Factor-y/compose-dx/README.md

 > make prepare

 ## Operating the took

+Before running docker compose you need to setup the environment.
+The following command does it for you:

+> . ./setEnv.sh

+It sources env_images.hs and env_my.sh in the shell context so that environment variables are set befor launcing docker.
+Not running the environment setup correctly will make startup fail.

 Check out "makefile" to see commands you can use for different tasks or just run "make <target>"